burakkorki/OperatingSystemsAssignments/Project 3/README.md

 ## Project Explanation

--- type "make" to compile the library and programs
+Type "make" to compile the library and programs

 	make